General information meetings on the Thesis Seminar Fall 2020:

 This thesis seminar welcomes projects, among others, on the construction of political identities, the notion of national identities (including memory, oblivion, language and religion) and the idea of ‘the other’ (external and internal), the cultural and emotional depth of identities to politics, approaches on the role of media and the formation of identities, Europe and the Nation State but also economic and social crisis and the rise of the ‘national’.
 From political to national and citizen identities the seminar aims to examine and analyse the diffusion of identities in modern societies.

 Please note that for some seminars there will be no additional substantive readings than the ones discussed in the courses they build on.

-Registration for the Thesis Seminar in the Fall semester is possible from Friday 16 July 2021 - Sunday 22 July 2021.
-Registration is open for students that started their Master in one of the Political Science specialisations, in February 2021.
-All other students should contact the Exam Committee to request permission to take this thesis seminar.
+Registration is open for students that started their Master in one of the Political Science specialisations, in February 2020.
+All other students should contact the exam committee to request permission to take this thesis seminar.
 Students can take the thesis seminar only once in their academic year.

 The thesis seminar is composed of a research proposal (first 8 weeks) and a thesis (remaining of the course).
 The research proposal ensures that the student is on the right track to carry out the research and write the thesis.
 It must be approved by both readers (see below), but is not awarded a grade.
 The grade of the thesis corresponds to 100% of the grade of the thesis seminar.